gnmearacaun/rpios-wayfirewm-config/README.md

 ### RPiOS checklist

-- Customize lxterminal & taskbar.
+- Customize lxterminal .
+Right click the taskbar and desktop to set up the system font and theme.

 - Xdg default desktop folders can be changed in `~/.config/usr-dirs.dirs`

-- Copy your personal wallpapers (as sudo) into /usr/share/rpd-wallpaper to set background via `right-click` on the Desktop.
+- Copy some nicer wallpapers (`sudo mv`) into `/usr/share/rpd-wallpaper` to set background via _Desktop Configuration Menu_.

 - Note: When you edit wayfire.ini, you are automatically logged out when you change workspaces.
 You can use `Ctrl-Alt-Backspace` to logout/login manually.